shantanusoni72/PassGen/README.md

 # PassGen
-PassGen is a python based password generator and modifier tool used for generating strong passwords.
+PassGen is a python-based password generator and modifier tool used for generating strong passwords.

 Current version avaible is 2021.5.3